mkayen/DailyFBB-Engine/README.md

-# DailyFBB-Engine
+# DailyFBB-Engine 2.0

+# NEW (3.20.16) - Bug Fixes:

+1) Fixed Numberfire Crawler

+2) Optimized lineup generator algorithm

+3) Simplified Script to run as one file

+4) Removed Excess files from repo

+# Purpose

 The Purpose of DailyFBB-Engine is to generate "the best lineup", or the lineup with the highest projected point output in a given day.
-The data powering this script is from numberfire (www.numberfire.com) & swish analytics (www.swishanalytics.com).
+The data powering this script is from numberfire (www.numberfire.com).

 The current iteration of this script only works with numberfire data & fanduel (www.fanduel.com) pricing.
 Would love for collaborators to help broaden the scope of this project.
 Refer to the bottom for contribution ideas - Would appreciate the help!